 I’ve collected a useful depository of tips and tricks over the last couple of years messing around with DAWs, watching YouTube videos, and reading books on audio engineering and mixing.

-***A lot of these are good for other DAW’s as well, not just Garageband.
+***A lot of these are good for other DAW’s too like FL Studio 20 from Plugin Fox, and not just Garageband.

 Without further ado, here are some basic mixing tips for Garageband: